Rakib01/laravel-model-docs-md/README.md

 ## 🚀 Features

-* 📄 Generate Markdown documentation for all Eloquent models
+* 📄 Generate Markdown documentation for all Eloquent models in one file
 * ⚙️ Configurable output directory and formatting
-* 🧠 Detects attributes, relationships, casts, and fillable fields
+* 🧠 Detects attributes, relationships, casts, fillable, hidden, and appended fields
 * 🕹️ Simple Artisan command
 * 🧩 Fully open-source and easy to extend